 Contexts: Contexts let you group artifacts and executions together in a single, queryable, and typed category.
 For example, you can use contexts to represent sets of metadata such as:

-- A Vertex Pipelines pipeline run.
+- A Vertex AI Pipelines pipeline run.
 In this case, the context represents one run and each execution represents a step in the ML pipeline.

 - An experiment run from a Jupyter notebook.
 In this case, the context could represent the notebook and each execution could represent a cell in that notebook.